• News

 Designed to improve the quality of patient care, prevent diseases, maintain health and facilitate diagnosis, wearable devices are gaining more and more popularity among both health-conscious consumers and healthcare professionals.

 The ease of use and flexibility offered by wearables are also welcomed by consumers.
-A recent international study commissioned by Sitra shows that Finns are particularly enthusiastic about the use of smart devices for measuring their health and wellbeing data, compared to other Europeans.
+An international study commissioned by Sitra shows that Finns are particularly enthusiastic about the use of smart devices for measuring their health and wellbeing data, compared to other Europeans.

 Here are five Finnish wearable healthtech solutions going far beyond conventional activity trackers.